Myth 9: Derived grades

 • Students should sit their exams and assessments whenever possible because NZQA will award the higher of the exam grade and the derived grade.

-• NZQA approves derived grades.
-If a school does not support a student’s application, they must still submit it to NZQA.
+• NZQA considers applications and determines if derived grades apply.
+If a school does not support a student’s application, they should still submit it to NZQA.
+Derived grades are provisional until confirmed by NZQA.

 • Students selected for national representation in a sport, cultural or academic event must apply for pre-approval.